Travel Back in Prehistoric Time with Dinosaur Park

 4 – Where can I park when visiting Dinosaur Park?

-The closest parking lot is behind Sangren Hall or near the Bernhard Center.
-Please park at the meters.
+During the week, the closest parking lot is behind Sangren Hall.
+Please park at the meters to avoid getting a ticket.

 Meet the Trio of Dinos Added in March 2024